apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 What can we learn from this output?
 First, we notice that Baremaps identifies the number of processors available to parallelize the import procedure.
-Then it creates the com.baremaps.osm.database tables, the primary keys and fetches the input file.
+Then it creates the database tables, the primary keys and fetches the input file.
 In our case, the input is a local file, however it could also be an HTTP or an S3 url.

 OSM's [conceptual model](https://wiki.openstreetmap.org/wiki/Elements) builds upon the notions of nodes, ways and relations.